← Back to research

 Product Overview

-Agent Smith is part of Google's broader agentic coding ecosystem that includes Antigravity, Jetski (a version of Antigravity), and Cider.
+Agent Smith is part of Google's broader agentic coding ecosystem that includes Antigravity, Jetski (Google's internal version of Antigravity), and Cider (its internal IDE).
 The platform integrates with Google's internal chat systems and can pull documents from employee profiles, giving agents rich context about projects and teams.

 At a March 2026 town hall, Sergey Brin told employees that agents are a "big focus" this year, signaling executive commitment to scaling these internal tools.